-By the time the student loans have all been paid off, you will be treated to a massive raise and a debt free lifestyle.
+By the time the student loans have all been paid off, you will be treated to a well-deserved massive raise and a debt-free lifestyle.

 Starting good habits and tweaking things in your favor add up.
 No single change will make your student loans disappear, but by stacking a few of them together, you can make a noticeable difference in your debt and your life.